Otuke language: Loukotka (1968)

 Chiquitano speakers also lived in many of the missions.
+All of the peoples listed above switched to Chiquitano by the 19th century.

 (See Jesuit Missions of Chiquitos for locations.)

 Mason (1950) says the first four are "separate and very different", but Loukotka (1968) notes that nothing is known of Curave or Curucane (or of Tapii), that only 14 words of Curumina and 19 of Covare have been preserved.

 Mason (1950)

 Mason (1950) lists the following varieties of Otuke: